ppy/osu-wiki/news/2021-06-15-project-loved-june-2021.md

 250 BPM, 2:10 | 6.47★, 6.54★\
 *description written by [-Kazu-](https://osu.ppy.sh/users/920861)*

-All things considered, Teo is already such a good song so having katagiri remixing it in *Never to Fade Away*...mmm, delicious.
-In Dark Sky makes sure the map is incredibly well polished to keep up with such a good song.
-Having a quality map that's easy to read and still very satisfying to play it's quite a rare delicacy nowadays and this one became very popular, thus we took the chance to bring it to the Loved section so more people can experience such a flowy, streamy map.
+All things considered, Teo is already such a good song so having katagiri remixing it in *Never to Fade Away*... mmm, delicious.

+In Dark Sky makes sure the map's polish keeps pace with the song, all while remaining satisfying to play and easy to read - really quite the rare delicacy nowadays!
+Take a chance to experience such a flowy, streamy map and maybe with your help, it can stick around in Loved too.
 Enjoy!

 [![](/wiki/shared/news/2021-06-15-project-loved-june-2021/506410.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})